youroldmangaming/HA-WebServer/README.md

 ### Prerequisites

 - Docker installed on your server.
+- Docker Swarm is initiated and each target node (in my instance there are five nodes) within the cluster has joined
 - Basic knowledge of Docker commands and configuration files.
 - KeepAlived is set up across the cluster.

 ## Step 1: Create HAProxy Service

+Run

 To create the HAProxy service, run the following Docker command: